ioskrew/SwiftLayout/README.md

 ### `onActivate(_:)` of UIView

-You can decorate view in Layout with onActivate function
+You can use the onActivate function in a layout to decorate and modify the view.
+The closure passed to the onActivate function is called during the activation process.

 ```swift
 contentView.sl.sublayout {